bencsbalazs/2021-06-28-minesweeper/README.md

 ## User story 1

-> As a user, I have to know if the input is valid
+> As a user, I have to see an empty board, filled with some bombs

-- User test 1/1: It should be false if
+- User test 1/1: The board should be an object
-- User test 1/2: It should be false if
+- User test 1/2: It should be false if there are more bombs than fields-1
+- User test 1/3: The bombs must be hidden on the board

 ## User story 2

-> As a user, I have to know if returning the correct value
+> Game over on step [1,1] on a bomb

-- User test 2/1: It should be false if
+- User test 2/1: Steps should be a list of coordinates and actions
-- User test 2/2: It should be false if
+- User test 2/2: It should return with Game over, because a bomb is found

+## User story 3

+> Clean square 2;0 and get the number of bombs around

+- It should return 3 because 3 bombs around

+## User story 4

+> Mark the bombs around – What I expect after I marked the 3 squares as bombs [1;0 + 1;1 + 0;1]

+- Should mark the bombs with a *

+## User story 5

+> Game Victory – After I cleared the all the squares [2;0 + 2;1 + 2;2 + 1;2 + 1;2]

+- Should return the victory message is no more moves

+## User story 6

+> Mass wictory

+- It should return with victory message, clicking on empty field